 Hobbies include golfing, boating, and time with his five adult children, several grandchildren, and extended family.

-Divnick became an instrument-rated pilot in 1982 and immediately began modifying his Cessna 210 to make it perform better.
-He later developed a passion for vertical take-off-and-landing aircraft (VTOL) that continues today.
+Divnick became an instrument-rated pilot in 1982.
+He flew his Cessna 210, fully loaded with Slick 50 demo engines, to cities from Maine to California where he held product and recruiting events.
+He developed a passion for vertical take-off-and-landing aircraft (VTOL) that continues today.
 He has experimented with models and believes a full version of his design will lift the payload of a helicopter and match the airspeed of a fixed wing airplane.